tstack/lnav/docs/source/cli.rst

    If :envvar:`XDG_CONFIG_HOME` is not set, lnav will use this directory to store its configuration in a sub-directory named :file:`.lnav`.

+.. envvar:: APPDATA

+   On Windows, lnav will use this directory instead of HOME to store its configuration in a sub-directory named :file:`.lnav`.

 .. envvar:: TZ

    The timezone setting is used in some log formats to convert UTC timestamps